-Unsupervised learning methods such as Hierarchical Agglomerative Clustering (HAC) and K-means algorithms were used in the

-160 present study.
-The Ward method allows to identify homogeneous subsets of data (Ward, 1963).
+Unsupervised learning methods such as hierarchical agglomerative clustering (HAC) and K-means algorithms were used in the present study.
+The Ward method allows identifying homogeneous subsets of data (Ward, 1963).
 Besides the measures and the classes of distance between objects such as the Euclidean distance for K-means and the Ward method, a new metric was also added.
-The Expert Distance (ED) which integrates image analysis within unsupervised learning methods (Clustering) was used.
-This method allowed significant improvement in clustering analysis dealing with climate data characterized by high spatio-temporal variability, such as precipitation (Biabiany et al., 2020).
-Clustering methods using Euclidean distance (L2) can lead to group different physical 165 situations within the same cluster (Biabiany et al., 2020).
-The ED metric integrates a set of knowledge about the dynamics of the data to be partitioned as well as their spatio-temporal properties.
+The expert distance (ED), which integrates image analysis within unsupervised learning methods (clustering), was used.
+This method allowed significant improvement in clustering analysis dealing with climate data characterized by high spatiotemporal variability, such as precipitation (Biabiany et al., 2020).
+Clustering methods using Euclidean distance (L2) can lead to group different physical situations within the same cluster (Biabiany et al., 2020).
+The ED metric integrates a set of knowledge about the dynamics of the data to be partitioned as well as their spatiotemporal properties.

-This ED is based on an empirical spatial subdivision and the use of Kullback-Leibler divergence, in order to quantify the similarity between two fields.
-Figure 3 shows the schematic of the Expert Distance process adopted here.
+This ED is based on an empirical spatial subdivision and the use of Kullback-Leibler divergence in order to quantify the similarity between two fields (Kullback and Leibler, 1951).
+Figure 3 shows the schematic of the expert distance process adopted here.

-The LA study area was separated into three parts (Fig. 1b, Fig. 3) based on the Sargassum rafts transport centers of action reported

-- 170 in the literature (Franks et al., 2016; Berline et al., 2020).
+The LA study area was separated into three parts (Figs. 1b, 3) based on the Sargassum rafts transport centers of action reported in the literature (Franks et al., 2016; Berline et al., 2020).
 To the west of LA, the first zone, LA1, is centered on the Caribbean Sea.
-To the east, the Atlantic zone was split into two areas towards 13.5°N, just above the island of Barbados.
-To the south-east is the LA3 zone under the influence of the North Equatorial Recirculation Region (NERR) and its retroflection rings, while to the northeast is the LA2 zone, more representative of the North Equatorial Current.
-The analyzed daily fields include a total of 14 279 grid points (4 282 grid points in LA1, 3 407 grid points in LA2 and 4 536 grid points in LA3).
-The remainder corresponds to areas over - 175 land (e.g., islands).
+To the east, the Atlantic zone was split into two areas towards 13.5° N, just above the island of Barbados.
+To the southeast is the LA3 zone under the influence of the North Equatorial Recirculation Region (NERR) and its retroflection rings, while to the northeast is the LA2 zone, more representative of the North Equatorial Current.
+The analyzed daily fields include a total of 14 279 grid points (4282 grid points in LA1, 3407 grid points in LA2, and 4536 grid points in LA3).
+The remainder corresponds to areas over land (e.g., islands).

-The clustering results were evaluated using the Silhouette Index (Rousseeuw, 1987).
-The Silhouette (SaMk) index defined in Biabiany et al. (2020) was used.
-This allows to express the quality of a clustering, by the average of the quality of each cluster, which is itself the average of the silhouette indices s(i) over the cluster elements.
+The clustering results were evaluated using the silhouette index (Rousseeuw, 1987).
+The silhouette (SaMk) index defined in Biabiany et al. (2020) was used.
+This allows expressing the quality of a clustering by the average of the quality of each cluster, which is itself the average of the silhouette indices s(i) over the cluster elements.
 This index is defined as follows:

-$$SaMk = \frac{1}{k} \times \sum{j=1}^{k} \frac{1}{|C_j|} \times \sum{i \in C_j} s(i)$$ (2)
+$$\operatorname{SaMk} = \frac{1}{k} \times \sum{j=1}^{k} \frac{1}{|C_j|} \times \sum{i \in C_j} s(i),$$ (2)

-180 where k is the number of clusters, C_j the set of days from the cluster j, i a day form C_j and s(i) the silhouette index (Rousseeuw, 1987) value of day i.
+where k is the number of clusters, C_j the set of days from the cluster j, i a day from C_j , and s(i) the silhouette index (Rousseeuw, 1987) value of day i.

 The current pattern clusters obtained are related by a set of days in common.
-Match percentages were calculated using the following formula.
+Match percentages were calculated using the following formula: